InfiniBand vs Ethernet: High-Performance Network Security Comparison

 print(f"Switch {sw['name']} OK (MACsec: {macsec}, 802.1X: {dot1x})")

-This script provides a simple framework for network engineers to programmatically audit switch configurations, ensuring critical security controls like MACsec and 802.1X are consistently enforced.
-It can be integrated into larger automation workflows for continuous compliance validation, a key practice for zero-trust enforcement in dynamic AI environments.
+This script provides a simple framework for network engineers to programmatically audit switch configurations, ensuring critical security controls like MACsec and 802.1X remain consistently enforced across all fabric components.
+It integrates easily into larger automation workflows using Ansible, Terraform, or custom orchestration platforms, enabling continuous compliance validation that detects configuration drift before it creates security gaps—a key practice for maintaining zero-trust enforcement in dynamic AI environments where infrastructure changes frequently and manual verification becomes impractical.

 Section 3: Tenant Isolation: A Comparative Analysis of Enforcement Mechanisms